IHE/ITI.Finance/input/pagecontent/volume-1.md

 #### 1:XX.1.2.8 Re-process Claim Transaction [ITI-128]

 This transaction is used to re-process a previously submitted claim that was denied.
+It may include additional details or updates for the claim.

 For more details see the detailed [transaction description](ITI-128.html)